Divorce

 Spousal Support

-When a couple separates or divorces, there may be a spousal support order which requires one spouse to pay the other a set amount of support each month for a designated time.
+When a couple separates or divorces, one spouse may be required to pay the other a monthly amount of spousal support for a certain period.

 Pre-nuptial Agreements